erawn/markdown-cv/index.md

 </div>

-## Currently
+## About Me
 Ph.D.
 Student at UC Berkeley.

-### Specialized in

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)

-### Research interests

-Cooling, power series, optics, alchemy, planetary motions, apples.
+I study programming process: how people work with programs over time to experiment, compare, reflect, and understand the history of their code.
+I am especially interested in building tools for highly exploratory domains of programming, like creative coding and data science.

+I also have interests in the Intellectual History of HCI, the politics of computing, and philosophy of mind.

 ## Education